DaniFoldi/bundled-lint-config/README.md

+# Want more linters in your life, but without having to set them up?
+Welcome

-# This package is published from a monorepo.
+## This package is published from a monorepo

-Check https://github.com/DaniFoldi/linters for more details.
+Check [https://github.com/DaniFoldi/lint-my-life](https://github.com/DaniFoldi/lint-my-life) for more details.

+## Credits

+Thanks to all authors that created the linter packages, and those that contributed to the presets and plugins this library is based on.

+- `stylelint`
+- `stylelint-config-recommended`
+- `stylelint-config-standard`
+- `stylelint-config-recommended-scss`
+- `stylelint-config-standard-scss`
+- `stylelint-config-idiomatic-order`
+- `stylelint-high-performance-animation`
+- `stylelint-order`
+- `postcss`
+- `postcss-html`
+- `postcss-scss`

-# Contributing
+## Contributing

-If you find false positives/false negatives, feel free to open an Issue, or create a PR.
-Please use commit names starting with these emojis:
+If you find false positives/false negatives, or combinations that don't work well, feel free to open an issue, or create a PR.

+This project uses commit messages starting with emoji:

 |Emoji|Prefix|Description|
 |-----|------|-----------|